deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Ironic for *me* to interrupt you while you resonate with the Higher,” Moj called out from the pilot’s chair he’d settled into as soon as they reached the bridge, “but traffic control requests our manifest, contracts and duration of stay.”

 “Ah, yes.
 Apologies.”
 Urgug returned to his work.
 A few moments later, his flank glowed.
-To Bruuk it looked like the kind of serious hue he used when concentrating, but it clearly looked like more than that to Wild, who tore himself away from watching the huge walls and towers of the station rolling past to frown at him.
+To Bruuk it looked like the kind of serious hue he used when concentrating, but it clearly looked like more than that to Wilde, who tore himself away from watching the huge walls and towers of the station rolling past to frown at him.

 “...Something amiss, mate?”